seud0nym/tch-gui-unhide/extras/README.md

 3. Re-run `tch-gui-unhide` to correctly restore the default version of SAMBA on the device and remove the GUI changes, the custom configuration and the additional transformer mappings
 4. Now you can delete `tch-gui-unhide-xtra.samba36-server`

+## tch-gui-unhide-xtra.speedtest
+Creates a GUI interface for the [`Ookla Speedtest®`](https://www.speedtest.net/apps/cli) CLI.
+#### Firmware Applicability
+Should be applicable to all firmware versions supported by `tch-gui-unhide` with release 2023.06.20 or later, running on ARM-based devices (not MIPS).
+#### Prerequisites
+Execute these commands to install the latest Speedtest® CLI where it is expected by `tch-gui-unhide`:
+`mkdir /root/ookla`
+*For all ARM-based hardware prior to and including Telstra Smart Modem Gen 2*:
+&nbsp;&nbsp;&nbsp;`curl -kL https://install.speedtest.net/app/cli/ookla-speedtest-1.2.0-linux-armel.tgz | tar -xz -C /root/ookla`
+*For Telstra Smart Modem Gen 3*:
+&nbsp;&nbsp;&nbsp;`curl -kL https://install.speedtest.net/app/cli/ookla-speedtest-1.2.0-linux-aarch64.tgz | tar -xz -C /root/ookla`

+#### Installation
+`./tch-gui-unhide -x speedtest`
+#### Removal Instructions
+1. Delete `tch-gui-unhide-xtra.speedtest`
+2. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings
+3. (Optional) Delete the Speedtest directory: `rm -rf /root/ookla`

 ## tch-gui-unhide-xtra.wireguard
 Creates a GUI interface for configuring the Wireguard VPN.
 #### Firmware Applicability